 Maintenance- We are still obligated to maintain the property and make repairs on your property.
 While we may be holding off on non-essential repairs at this time, we may not refuse to make essential repairs during this time.
 You are also prohibited from refusing a repair should your tenant be past due on rent.

-Inspections- At this time, we are no longer continuing occupied evaluations.
-We have introduced a self-evaluation option for tenants to complete these evaluations on their own until further notice.
+Inspections- At this time, we have resumed interior evaluations for those that have not completed their self evaluation or for those we had concerns of condition.
+We are still utilizing the self-evaluation option for tenants to complete these evaluations on their own at this time.
 These will be uploaded to your online portal with photos as well.